 Driant Zeneli (1983, Shkoder, Albania), lives in Turin.

 In 2019 and 2011 he represented Albanian Pavilion at the 58th (solo show) and 54th (group show) International Art Exhibition – Venice Biennale.
 In 2017 he won the MOROSO Prize and in 2009 the Young European Artist Award Trieste Contemporanea.
 In 2008 he won the Onufri International Contemporary Art Prize, Tirana.
-He was the artistic director of Mediterranea 18, the Young Artists Biennale from Europe and the Mediterranean, taking place for the first time in 2017 between Tirana and Durres in 2017.
+He was the artistic director of Mediterranea 18, the Young Artists Biennale from Europe and the Mediterranean, taking place for the first time in 2017 between Tirana and Durres.
 He is co-founder of Harabel Contemporary Art Platform, Tirana.

 Main Exhibitions: Maxxi Museum, Rome (2023); Double Feature – Schirn Kunsthalle Frankfurt (2023); Dhaka Art Summit (DAS), Dhaka (2023); 59th October Salon, Belgrade Biennale,(2022); Manifesta Biennial 14, Prishtina (2022); Teatrino Palazzo Grassi, Venice, (2021); 39th EVA International Biennial, Limerick (2020); Latvian Centre for Contemporary Art, Riga (2019); National Gallery of The Republic of Kosovo, Prishtina (2019); Sharjah Art Foundation, Film Platform (2019); Albanian Pavilion 58th International Art Exhibition – Venice Biennale, (2019); Autostrada Biennale, Prizren, (2019); GAMEC, Museum of Modern and Contemporary Art, Bergamo, (2019); Mostyn Gallery, Wales, UK (2017); MuCEM, Marseille, (2016) Centre Pompidou, Paris (2016); Villa Medici, Rome (2016); GAM, Museum of Modern and Contemporary Art Turin (2013); ZKM, Karlsruhe (2012); MUSAC, Castilla León.
 Spain, (2012); Prague Biennale 5 (2011); National Gallery of Albania, Tirana (2008).